bdwilson/hubitat/OwnTracks-Presence/README.md

 * __disable authentication__ (you'll authenticate using the access token in the hubitat URL).
 * In the URL field, copy the URL from above. ___Make sure the name of your Person from Installation Step 2 (Brian in my case below), is added after the /location/ part in the URL.___<br><img src="https://bdwilson.github.io/images/IMG_4809.jpg" width=300px>
 5. Add your Regions or iBeacons (optional) in the app.
 In the app, setup your regions and adjust the radius if needed or iBeacons and name them like #2 above (minus the "-Name" part since that will get passed on your URL).
+6. To test your installation, make sure debug mode is enabled in the Hubitat App.
+Then go into the OwnTracks app and go back and forth between <b>significant</b> and <b>move</b> a few times and review your logs & virtual devices (you probably want to leave this on <b>significant</b> long-term because of battery life, but can review what these settings do <a href='https://owntracks.org/booklet/features/location'>here</a>).
+Device presence status should update to reflect correct presence for your devices. ___Note: Not all fields (battery, battery status, SSID, BSSID) will be available from all devices - this is a limitation with OwnTracks."___
-6. You should now have a virtual presence sensor that you can tie to Hubitat actions.
+7. You should now have a virtual presence sensor that you can tie to Hubitat actions.
 You can create as many virtual presense sensors as you have iBeacons or GPS locations in OwnTracks.
-7. The best way to test this is to have debug logging turned on in the app, set a small radius, then go for a walk.
-Unfortunately, there is no "test URL" function.

 Bugs/Contact Info
 -----------------